Opportunities to Join ICRP Task Groups

 ICRP aims for Task Group membership to be geographically and experientially diverse.

-We expect the process to be quite competitive.
+The process is often quite competitive.
 All candidates will be informed of the outcome of their application within about one month of the submission deadline whether they are selected or not.

 Note that successful candidates will be required to complete a conflict of interest declaration before their membership is confirmed.